 The procedure for review, investigation and resolution of discrimination, harassment, retaliation or sexual misconduct complaints (“Procedure”) provides information applicable to students, faculty, staff, administration, visitors and others who may be on the College premises regarding the process for resolving complaints of discrimination, harassment, retaliation or sexual misconduct.
-If you have any questions regarding this policy, call or email the Interim Title IX Coordinator at 267-502-2551 or [email protected]
+If you have any questions regarding this policy, call or email the Title IX Coordinator at 267-502-6038 or email@example.com

 The Policy is comprised of the following components:

 - Complaints of possible violations of the Policy may be made to the Director of Human Resources/Title IX Coordinator, the Dean of Students or the Safety Department by Completing a College Incident Report Form

 - An Advisor is assigned to a complainant and respondent only in instances of complaints of sexual misconduct.
 Advisors are assigned only to students and not employees

 - An initial assessment of the complaint is made by the Director of Human Resources/Title IX Coordinator or designee within five (5) business days of receipt of the complaints

 - A full investigation follows if there is sufficient evidence of a pattern of violation of this policy